 First and most noticeably, we have color.
 Only a few years back, many graphics cards had specific color highlights that served as something of a manufacturer’s signature.
 For example, Gigabyte had orange, Zotac had yellow, and MSI had red, although the design varied from series to series.

-Naturally, for it to look aesthetically pleasing, a build must have a consistent color scheme, and by painting their shrouds and backplates a specific color, OEMs made it more difficult for their cards to blend in with different setups.
+Naturally, for it to look aesthetically pleasing, a build must have a consistent color scheme.
+By painting their shrouds and backplates a specific color, OEMs made it more difficult for their cards to blend in with different setups.
 Now, cards mainly have black shrouds with more subtle gray or white highlights, which makes them much more neutral.

 Finally, there’s the backplate.
-Much like RGB, backplates are slowly making their way to the lower price ranges, and in 2020, it’s not uncommon to find them even in budget graphics cards such as the Nvidia GeForce GTX 1650 Super.
+Much like RGB, backplates are slowly making their way to the lower price ranges.
+In 2021, it’s not uncommon to find them even in budget graphics cards such as the Nvidia GeForce GTX 1650 Super.